GMO Foods and Their Use In Horses

 Research into whether fertilization depletes the soil of trace minerals (iron, zinc, copper, magnesium) has resulted in determining that it does not.
 Rather, it is the improved crop yield per acre that is causing this depletion.
 In fact, these types of fertilized foods actually have lower mineral concentrations than the ancestral foods farmed before them.
 Throughout the world, missing elements such as zinc are added to the fertilizer which replenishes the missing elements of these modern crops.

-While the use of organic waste seems a little better for fertilizer use, the byproducts of all nitrogen based fertilizer is the third leading gas in the global warming debate behind carbon dioxide and methane.
-As horse owners we need to realize that most of the food including the hay has been fertilized either organically or not.
+While the use of organic waste seems a little better for fertilizer use, the byproducts of all nitrogen-based fertilizer are the third leading gas in the global warming debate behind carbon dioxide and methane.
+As horse owners, we need to realize that most of the food including the hay has been fertilized either organically or not.
 There is really no advantage to using organic fertilizer when it comes to the health of your horse.
-In fact there may be some mineral deficiencies if only organic fertilizer is used.
+In fact, there may be some mineral deficiencies if only organic fertilizer is used.
 However, using feed from crops fertilized inorganically with non-purified ingredients may have toxic effects from unwanted elements.
 What is the solution?

-There is a pesticide called Roundup (glyphosate) discovered by Monsanto and now, off patent manufacturing is done my many companies world wide.
+There is a pesticide called Roundup (glyphosate) discovered by Monsanto and now, off-patent manufacturing is done by many companies worldwide.
 It is an herbicide and a desiccant (drying agent) used to kill weeds within a crop to decrease competition for nutrients for the crop.
 In addition, Monsanto genetically modified the crops so that they resisted Roundup and were not affected.
 The first crop that was “Roundup Ready” were soybeans.
 All studies that have been accepted by government regulators worldwide have not found any health risks to Roundup generally in humans with the exception of some eye damage when directly applied and to aquatic life.
-What this means is that within certain accepted limits, this pesticide and the genetically modified plants resistant to Roundup do not cause direct harm to humans or to other farm animals.
+What this means is that within certain acceptable limits, this pesticide and the genetically modified plants resistant to Roundup do not cause direct harm to humans or to other farm animals.